SantosRafael1/python-exercises/README.md

 # python-exercises
-solving programming exercises in python
+Python exercises that I solve in Hackerhanck.